What is required to be considered a “meal”?

 Guidance as to what servings of food licensees must prepare and offer to comply with this requirement.

-Disclaimer: Industry advisories are not regulatory, nor do they have the force of law.
-These advisories merely provide information about a statute or regulation.
+Disclaimer: The Alcoholic Beverage Control (ABC) regularly archives industry advisories for transparency and historical reference.
+However, the advisories may not necessarily reflect the current state of the discussed statute or regulation.
 Please consult the statute, regulation, and/or an attorney before taking any action to ensure compliance with the law.

 The department has issued a variety of regulatory relief measures that require service of a meal (see, Notices of Relief, items 5 and 16; June 10, 2020, Industry Advisory; and various Frequently Asked Questions).
 This Advisory provides guidance as to what servings of food licensees must prepare and offer to comply with this requirement.